‘Thanks Jameel’ Mackenzie says smiling to the shop assistant, clutching the latest edition of the Doctor Who magazine.

 ‘We are beholden to you oh great ruler of justice and balance.
 We trust in your absolution.
 And we are beholden to you for your gift.
 Our witness.
 She witnessed the fiend’s crime.
 And is witness to his punishment.
 And just as she had forsaken us in our time of need, she now has forsaken our young devilling in the walls.
 A crime in itself befitting of such a punishment.’

 Mackenzie’s heart stops.
-He can’t mean…her?
-They know I’m here?
-And with that thought Mr Crackers whips around and locks those cold crazy eyes on hers.
+He can’t mean…me?
+They know I’m here!?
+And with that thought, Mr Crackers whips around and locks those cold, crazy eyes on hers.
 Mrs Crackers whips around wearing a deranged smile on her face.

 ‘Yes, you Mackenzie’ Mr Crackers hisses and lunges towards her.